Comparing Type Systems for Deadlock Freedom: Two Approaches to Deadlock Freedom

 As a result of this reduction, we have $\Gamma \to \Gamma'$ because of \Cref{d:envredk}(2).

-Let us now comment on why the degree of sharing $n$ is preserved in \Cref{thm: preservation}.
-The typing contexts ($\Gamma$ and $\Gamma'$ in the theorem above) are essential in determining the degree of sharing of a process (cf. Rule~\Did{T$\pi$-Par$_n$}). \Cref{d:envredk} ensures that if $\Gamma\to \Gamma'$ then $\dom(\Gamma) = \dom(\Gamma')$.
-If the domains are the same, then intersection of domains required in Rule~\Did{T$\pi$-Par$_n$} remains the same.
-Consequently, the degree of sharing $n$ is preserved under reduction; this is why in the above statement we have $\Gamma'\lf Q$.

-The following important result extends Theorem 2 in \cite{K06} with the case construct and an annotation based on the degree of sharing: \begin{theorem}[Deadlock Freedom] If $\emptyset \lf P$ and one of the following holds \begin{itemize} \item $P\preceq \res{\wt{x}}(\ov x\out {\wt v}.Q_1 \pp Q_2)$ \item $P\preceq \res{\wt{x}}(x\inp {\wt z}.Q_1 \pp Q_2)$ \item $P \preceq \res{\wt{x}}(\picase {\vv jv}{x_i}{P_i} \pp Q)$ \end{itemize} then $P\to R$, for some process $R$. \end{theorem} In~\cite{K06}, the proof of this theorem relies on a notion of \emph{normal form} in which input and output prefixes act as guards for if-expressions and let-expressions (not present in our syntax); our case construct can be easily accommodated in such normal forms.
-The proof in~\cite{K06} also uses: (i)~an extension of $\preceq$ for replicated processes, (ii)~mechanisms for uniquely identifying bound variables, and (iii)~an ordering on processes.
-In our case, we do not need (i) as we do not have replicated processes, and can re-use (ii) and (iii) as they are.
+The following important result extends Theorem 2 in \cite{K06} with the case construct: \begin{theorem}[Deadlock Freedom] If $\emptyset \lf P$ and one of the following holds \begin{itemize} \item $P\preceq \res{\wt{x}}(\ov x\out {\wt v}.Q_1 \pp Q_2)$ \item $P\preceq \res{\wt{x}}(x\inp {\wt z}.Q_1 \pp Q_2)$ \item $P \preceq \res{\wt{x}}(\picase {\vv jv}{x_i}{P_i} \pp Q)$ \end{itemize} then $P\to R$, for some process $R$. \end{theorem} In~\cite{K06}, the proof of this theorem relies on a notion of \emph{normal form} in which input and output prefixes act as guards for if-expressions and let-expressions (not present in our syntax); our case construct can be easily accommodated in such normal forms.
+The proof in~\cite{K06} also uses: (i)~an extension of $\preceq$ for replicated processes, (ii)~mechanisms for uniquely identifying bound names, and (iii)~an ordering on processes.
+In our case, we do not need (i) and can re-use (ii) and (iii) as they are.
 With these elements, the proof argument proceeds as in~\cite{K06}.
 We finally have:

 \begin{corollary} If $\emptyset \lf P$ then $P$ is deadlock-free, in the sense of \Cref{def:lockpi}. \end{corollary}

 It is worth noticing how both {\Cref{t:progress} and \Cref{t:dfk} have similar formulations: both properties state that processes can always reduce if they are well-typed (under the empty typing context) and have an appropriate structure (cf., condition $live(P)$ in \Cref{t:progress} and condition $P\preceq \res{\wt{x}}(x\inp {\wt z}.Q \pp R )$ or $P\preceq \res{\wt{x}}(\ov x\out {\wt v}.Q \pp R )$ in \Cref{t:dfk}).}